 As well, we will show you a bit of shade on the supposed Fort Knox gold holdings, as its historical audit trail since the 1933 gold confiscation is dubious at best.

 This graphic shows the amount of USA gold reserves held between Fort Knox, the US Mint at West Point, and the US Mint in Denver.

-Numbers taken from the Bureau of Fiscal Service’s website which updated the US Gold Reserve data regularly.
+These numbers get taken from the Bureau of Fiscal Service’s website, which updated the US Gold Reserve data regularly.

-Working stock, is defined as the portion of the government US gold reserves which the US Mint uses as the raw material for striking congressionally authorized bullion and collectible gold coins.
+Working gold stocks get defined as the portion of the government US gold reserves which the US Mint uses as the raw material for striking congressionally authorized bullion and collectible gold coins.
 The US gold reserve working stock consists of gold bars, gold blanks, unsold gold coins, and condemned gold coins.

 The US Mint strikes various gold bullion coins at both its Denver and West Point mint locations.

 Fort Knox remains the dominant gold vault choice for the majority of US Gold Reserves.

 Before World War 2, the US gold reserves were more than two times the size they are now.